tedneward/Research/content/reading/software/index.md

 ---

 [Why Engineers Should Invest in Decision Making Skills Early](https://www.reforge.com/blog/technical-decision-making): "... to make more successful technical calls and advance careers, engineers actually need to develop better strategic decision-making skills — not just technical execution skills.
 In fact, an over-reliance on technical execution skills early in a career leads to untapped impact and stalled growth opportunities down the road."

+["Education of a Programmer"](https://terrycrowley.medium.com/education-of-a-programmer-aaecf2d35312): "When I left Microsoft in October 2016 after almost 21 years there and almost 35 years in the industry, I took some time to reflect on what I had learned over all those years.
+This is a lightly edited version of that post."

 ---